kevhuynh/Personal-Projects-Portfolio/README.md

 # Project portfolio

 Hello!
 Below are some of my personal projects.
-More information on my work projects can be found on my resume.
+More information on my work projects, which are typically more complex, can be found on my resume.

 ## My projects
 ### **AR Business Card**